awsdocs/AWS-Kinesis-Video-Documentation/doc_source/examples-putmedia.md

   ```
 **Note**
 The `PutMedia` API example does not create a stream\.
 You must create a stream either by using the test application for the [Using the Java Producer Library](producer-sdk-javaapi.md), by using the Kinesis Video Streams console, or by using the AWS CLI\.
-+ The current time stamp\.
++ The current timestamp\.
 + The time code type\.
-The example uses `RELATIVE`, indicating that the time stamp is relative to the start of the container\.
+The example uses `RELATIVE`, indicating that the timestamp is relative to the start of the container\.
 + An `AWSKinesisVideoV4Signer` object that verifies that the received packets were sent by the authorized sender\.
 + The maximum upstream bandwidth in Kbps\.
 + An `AckConsumer` object to receive packet received acknowledgements\.